mcgarrah/git_timesheet_python/SETUP.md

-# Git Timesheet Generator Setup
+# Generate Git Timesheet (GGTS) Setup

-This document explains how to set up the Git Timesheet Generator tool in a Python virtual environment.
+This document explains how to set up the Generate Git Timesheet (GGTS) tool in a Python virtual environment.

 ## Prerequisites